Nero51908/DataToken/docs/index.rst

 Introduction
 ============

-This project aims to develop a scheme for peer-to-peer (P2P) cellular data sharing and to construct a prototype Ethereum smart contract with respect to the scheme using Solidity which is a blockchain oriented programming language.
-Smart contract DataToken-Alpha (latest version 0.3.2) as the scheme implementation has been under development.
-Hence, DataToken, a token of Ether (Intrinsic Cryptocurrency of Ethereum) is created for data service transfer recording.The uniqueness of such implementation is that all the information held by the contract is protected by Ethereum network based on blockchain technology from computational hacking.

-The implementation is started from analyzing behaviors that a ledger system is expected to have.
-By design, the contract is firstly able to offer and manage token like a bank in real world and secondly, it is capable to work as a cellular data service trade centre where users of such contract are able to transfer Internet access in terms of cellular data usage and token.
-Solidity code thud is used to implement necessary features with respect to the behaviors mentioned above.
-Finally, a prototype of DataToken-Alpha for autonomous data trading is ready for further polish in the next semester when this project will focus on upgrading DataToken-Alpha to be a practically deployable smart contract as close as possible.
+This project, which is developed in Solidity language, aims to implement a scheme (backend service, or API) for peer-to-peer (P2P) cellular data sharing.
+Users of this service can use various implementations of frontend (client) softwares to interact with this smart contract on Ethereum.
+The contract, DataTokenAlpha (temporary project name) works as a highly trustable automated ledger rather than a third-party owned by someone else who is probably malicious.
+Users can act as Wi-Fi service provider to share their cellular data or as service receiver to pay for the Wi-Fi services in physical layer; their behaviors, for instance, using data, checking out and invoicing can be reported by the frontend software they use.
+By carefully designing the backend contract, malicious (dishonest) behaviors will lead to extremely inconvenient using experience for both provider type and receiver type of users, therefore, frontend need to behave to some extent.
+As a ledger, DataTokenAlpha need a numerical base to record data trading, hence, DataToken (temporary name of certain token), a token offered by smart contract DataTokenAlpha is created.
+Users of the contract can buy DataToken from the owner of the smart contract with Ether.
+Then, users are able to exchange DataToken with Wi-Fi service or the other way round with other users in real world.
+The uniqueness of such implementation is that all information is held immutable by Ethereum network based on blockchain technology from brutal force (computational) hacking of current generation computers.
+As a result, DataTokenAlpha runs on Ethereum network as a backend is decentralized and more trustable than centralized backend services on centralized third-parties.

 Terms and Conventions
 =====================
-In the context of DataTokenAlpha contract, each Ethereum address has three possible roles:
+In the context of DataTokenAlpha contract, each Ethereum address (user) has three possible roles:

-* Receiver (Default role)
+* role.isReceiver (Default role assigned to all Ethereum addresses)
-* Provider (A receiver can switch user role as provider)
+* role.isProvider (A receiver can switch user role as provider)
-* Paired (A receiver who is using AP service of a provider)
+* role.Paired (A receiver who has successfully linked to a provider so that the frontend of this receiver should be able to connect the AP provided by certain provider)

 .. note::
     Both "receiver" and "paired" are referred to as "receiver" in the following documentation.
+    The term "paired" appears when it is necessary to clarify whether a receiver has linked to the service of a provider in backend.
     User `identification`_ value will distinguish paired receiver from unpaired receiver.

 Camel case names for variable and function names.
 Internal functions all start with an underscore _.
-Input parameter of functions starts with an underscore _.
+Input parameters of functions all start with an underscore _.

 .. toctree::
    :maxdepth: 2